Krishtronomy/TravelBuddy/README.md

 ![google doc](./docs/brainstorm.png)

 #### Agile Methodology:
-- We approached our with Agile style project and split it into 3 different Sprints:
+We approached our with Agile style project and split it into 3 different Sprints:
 - Sprint 1: Get the Backend and Front end Created, with a Minimum Viable Product(MVP) with most CRUD functionality and features inline with User Stories.
 - Sprint 2: For our second sprint we refactored most of the code and included bug fixes relating to functionality.
 During this sprint we also added extra features that enhance the user experience.
 - Sprint 3: For this sprint we fixed the layout of the application to match our desired designs inline with our Wireframes.
 We also fixed additional bugs relating to functionality.

-- Communication:
+Communication and Collaboration:
 - We had daily standups to discuss updates, blockers and to help eachother out while collaborating on code.
-- Git
+Git
 - Git management was done by creating a Central repository and creating seperate feature branches and then reviewing Pull Requests and merging to the 'main' branch.